Oddworld: Abe's Exoddus: Development

 Following the overwhelming success of Abe's Oddysee, GT Interactive, the publishers of Abe's Oddysee and Abe's Exoddus, pushed for a sequel to be made by Christmas 1998.
 In order to meet this deadline, Abe's Exoddus was made to run on the same game engine as Abe's Oddysee, and was completed in nine months.
 Lorne Lanning, the director of both games, stated that "we killed ourselves getting Abe's Exoddus done in nine months.
 It was brutal."

+When Abe's Oddysee was released, developer Oddworld Inhabitants monitored chat groups and forums and noticed frequent complaints about the difficulty, particularly the save feature and the trial-and-error design of some puzzles.
+They attempted to address these complaints in Abe's Exoddus.

-The Game Boy Color port was released as Oddworld Adventures 2, developed by Saffire and published by GT Interactive in November 1999.
+A Game Boy Color port was released as Oddworld Adventures 2, developed by Saffire and published by GT Interactive in November 1999.
 The game is a significantly cut-down version of Abe's Exoddus, with only a few similar levels and an absence of plot.

 An emulated version of the PlayStation version was released for the PlayStation 3 via PlayStation Network on October 22, 2009 in North America and on June 2, 2010 in Europe.
+It was also released digitally on the PlayStation 4 and PlayStation 5’s PlayStation Stores through emulation on June 14, 2024.